maravento/blackip/README.md

 #### Run Squid-Cache with BlackIP

->Run Squid-Cache with BlackIP and any error sends it to `SquidError.txt` on your desktop / Corre Squid-Cache con BlackIP y cualquier error lo envía a `SquidError.txt` en su escritorio
+>Run Squid-Cache with BlackIP and any error sends it to `SquidError.txt` on your desktop / Corre Squid-Cache con BlackIP y cualquier error lo envía a `SquidError.txt` en su escritorio.

 #### Check execution (/var/log/syslog)